aybehrouz/argennon/gfm/avm.md

 ## Blockchain

-Every block of the Algorand blockchain corresponds to a set of transactions.
+Every block of the Argennon blockchain corresponds to a set of transactions.
 We store the commitment of this transaction set in every block, but we don’t keep the set itself.
 To be able to detect replay attacks, we require every signature that a user creates to have a nonce.
 This nonce consists of the issuance round of the signature and a sequence number:
 `(issuance, sequence)`.
 When a user creates more than one signature in a round, he must sequence his signatures starting